-One of the things that students show grave concern about is failure.
-This is because its consequences are as good as bad.
+As students, our desire is to read for exams and pass them with top grades. we dread to think about failure because its consequences are as good as bad.
 They could be demeaning, ugly and sometimes disastrous.
-However, there are ways to weave one’s fortune around the odds.
+But, there are ways to weave one’s fortune around the odds.

-The SQ3Rs is one, if not the best way of reading, not just to understand, but also to pass any exam you sit.
-As traditional as it is, several testimonies are testament to the fact that it is a potent antidote to failure.
+Basically, SQ3R is a before, during and after sequential approach to reading that is designed to help students overcome the burdens that come with personal studying.
+SQ3R is one, if not the best way of reading, not just to understand, but also to pass any exam you sit.
+As traditional as it is, several testimonies are testament to the fact that it is a good study technique.

 The S in the sequence stands for SURVEY.
-It is the first pre-reading strategy for reading.
+It is the first pre-reading strategy during self-study.
 It involves skimming titles, subtopics and general outline of the text.
 Here, you get to have an insight into what the discourse is all about.
 Your purpose for reading and expectations after reading.

 After a quick survey, what comes next is QUESTION.
 Based on your prior knowledge of the topic, you begin a journey of self-inquiry on the purpose and goals that have been melted out in the first step.
 This is the second and last pre-reading strategy.

 Now, the 3Rs.
+In this segment, you find exactly how to read and understand without stress.
 While the first R represents the during the reading process which is the actual reading, the remaining Rs (RECITE and REVISE) are the after reading processes.

 When you READ, you immerse yourself in the pool of information hidden between the two covers of the text with an open mind.
 In the process, you correct certain impressions you have heard in the first two steps.
 You spot striking points and jot them somewhere for reference purpose.
 This is the juncture of real studying.